Chukauni

-Chukauni (चुकौनी) is a Nepalese side dish originated around the Palpa district of western Nepal.
+Chukauni (चुकौनी) is a Nepalese salad that originated around the Palpa District of western Nepal.
 It is made from boiled potatoes, yogurt, onion, coriander and spices.
 It is a popular type of salad and eaten mainly as a side dish with roti, sel roti, steamed rice or batuk.

 It can be eaten both warm or cold.
 It is a simple dish to make with few ingredients.